cubos/web-utils/README.md

-# js-utils
+# web-utils
 A lib for JavaScript helpers